tobiasbriones/blog/drawing/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 For managing more proper rendering sizes
 [this may be an idea](https://github.com/repsymo/2dp-repsymo-solver/pull/22).

-Another option is to call the method `render` on window size changed, adding scroll, etc. Performance should be considered here.
+Another option is to call the method `init` on window size changed, adding scroll, etc. Performance should be considered here.

 ### Result